SovereignCloudStack/events/OpenInfraSummit2022/Container Cluster with capi.md

 Attendees will get an introduction to the concepts behind k8s cluster API and learn how to bootstrap a management node that runs a k8s cluster with cluster API and the OpenStack cluster API provider installed.
-The authors will use the terraform automation built in the Sovereign Cloud Stack project which bootraps a cluster using kind and cover some of the challenges like adjusting MTU or passing in credentials for interfacing OpenStack.
+The authors will use the terraform automation built in the Sovereign Cloud Stack project which bootstraps a cluster using kind and cover some of the challenges like adjusting MTU or passing in credentials for interfacing OpenStack.